astronomer/docs/learn/debugging-dags.md

 To view import errors in your terminal, run `astro dev run dags list-import-errors` with the Astro CLI, or run `airflow dags list-import-errors` with the Airflow CLI.

-If you don't see an import error message but your DAGs still don't work, try these debugging steps:
+If you don't see an import error message but your DAGs still don't appear in the UI, try these debugging steps:

 - Make sure all of your DAG files are located in the `dags` folder.
 - Airflow scans the `dags` folder for new DAGs every [`dag_dir_list_interval`](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#dag-dir-list-interval), which defaults to 5 minutes but can be modified.
 You might have to wait until this interval has passed before a new DAG appears in the Airflow UI or restart your Airflow environment.